vatesfr/xen-orchestra/docs/docs/intro_project.md

 ## Team and contributors

-See the [dedicated Github page](https://github.com/vatesfr/xen-orchestra/graphs/contributors) for all contributors.
+See the [dedicated GitHub page](https://github.com/vatesfr/xen-orchestra/graphs/contributors) for all contributors.